sparky0520/notes/README.md

 - Appwrite is a open source backend as a service platform (like firebase).
 Using it to store the data for notes such as id, body, color, groups.
 It provides a convenient SDK for accessing the database.

+# Steps to run this project locally

+- Make sure to have the latest version of NodeJS installed on your computer.
+Visit `nodejs.org` to download it.

+- Clone this repository on your machine using git clone